RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

 5. In the **Windows Security** window, type the username **azureuser** and password **Pa$$w0rd1234** and then click **OK**.

 6. You may receive a certificate warning during the sign-in process.
-Click **Yes** or to create the connection and connect to your deployed VM.
+Click **Yes** to create the connection and connect to your deployed VM.
 You should connect successfully.

-7. Open up a PowerShell command prompt on the virtual machine, by clicking the **Start** button, typing **PowerShell**, right clicking **Windows PowerShell** in the right-click menu, and clicking **Run as administrator**
+7. Open up PowerShell on the virtual machine, by clicking the **Start** button, and in Search type **PowerShell**, right clicking on **Windows PowerShell** to **Run as administrator**

-8. Try to ping vm2 by typing **ping vm2** (make sure vm2 is running).
-You will receive an error, saying request timed out.
+8. In Powershell, try to ping vm2 by typing **ping vm2**.
+You will receive an error saying request timed out.
 The `ping` fails, because `ping` uses the **Internet Control Message Protocol (ICMP)**.
 By default, ICMP isn't allowed through the Windows firewall.

    ```PowerShell
    ping vm2